 India’s drone sector is projected to grow from ₹60 crore in 2020-21 to an estimated ₹900 crore by 2025.
 That’s a 15x increase in just five years — fueled largely by supportive government initiatives.

 So, how is this growth being achieved?
-The answer lies in India’s forward-looking policies and subsidy schemes that are accelerating drone adoption across sectors.
+The answer lies in India’s forward-looking policies and subsidy schemes that are accelerating drone adoption across sectors — especially the use of spraying drones in agriculture.

 Government Schemes Driving Drone Growth